Digital Marketing Plan For Nonprofits: The Definitive Guide (2018)

-You may have written something of value, but none of that matters if you can’t get it in front of your audience.
+You may have thought you wrote something of value, but none of that matters if your website isn’t being found by potential visitors.

 Second, social media isn’t enough on its own to expose your organization to a new audience.

 These platforms make their revenues from advertising, giving them no incentive to show your post to thousands of feeds unless you pay for it.

 An internal research of 1,000 nonprofit websites found that people are 7 times more likely to visit a nonprofit’s website in a search result then they are through social media.

 On average, visits from social media represent 6.92% (65.33% of which is driven by Facebook) of all traffic to nonprofit websites compared to 47.09% from organic search.

 Step 1: Define Your Digital Marketing Goals

-Defining your marketing goals help to identify the primary strategies you need to accomplish your objectives.
+Defining your digital marketing goals help to identify the primary strategies you need to accomplish your objectives.